brightsign/BrightAuthor-Plugins/Set-Video-Mode/README.md

 # script-plugin-set-video-mode

-This repository contains a example of using Script Plugin and Plugin Message feature to set BrightSign VideoMode.
+This repository contains an example of using Script Plugin and Plugin Message feature to set BrightSign VideoMode.

 videomode_plugin.brs is a custom BrightSign plugin example that you can configure videoMode for series 4 players via Plugin Message Usage.